Han Feng: Responses

 A star blogger, Han Han wrote a post titled "Han Feng is a good cadre" which commented on the online leak of the diary.
-The blogger said that Han Feng was a good official since the amount of bribes and number of sexual relationships he had was no comparison to other Communist party officials.
+The blogger said that Han Feng was a good official since the amount of bribes and number of sexual relationships he had was no comparison to other CCP officials.
 He then conducted an online survey and concluded that 96% of 210,000 voters with independent IP addresses felt Han Feng was a good official.

-Other responses from Tianya Club said the diary is a great text.
-It has done a greater job than any recent literary work or news reports in vividly presenting the typical life of a Chinese official, and the real situation of officialdom as well as male-female relationships in second- and third-tier cities in China.
-Others responded that the Chinese people's requirements for officials are generally low.
-Others said this "double-faced" life is not unique to Han Feng, but all 80 characters in the diary.
-Political commentator Qin Geng said "Han Feng is surely not the worst official in China, that he could even be considered to be one of the good ones.
-That is the most fearful part of the story".